Inflation update and planning ahead to protect our savings

 EU inflation update

-Across the Eurozone as a whole, inflation peaked at 10.6% last October and has since fallen to 5.2% in August (so on average, EU prices were 5.2% higher than in August 2022) .
+Across the EU as a whole, inflation peaked at 10.6% last October and has since fallen to 4.9% in September (provisional data).
+So on average, EU prices were 4.9% higher than in September 2022).
+For the euro area it is 4.3%.
 Prices have been largely driven, both up then down, by energy costs.

 Commodity prices initially began rising over 2021 as a result of recovering global demand.
 Then Russia’s invasion of Ukraine pushed prices up further in 2022, causing energy inflation to hit a record 44.3% high in the Eurozone.
 Food prices were also significantly impacted, reaching a historic high of 15.5% this March.